zhangmeng88/doris-zh-translation/en/docs/doris-web.md

 To compute the required Underlying Cause of Death (UCOD), users should simply click on the '**Compute**' button.
 This action will generate the necessary information based on the entered data, helping users select the underlying cause of death.

+**Output section**

+Once the Underlying Cause of Death (UCOD)is selected, it will be presented in the **output** section which includes two distinct fields related to the **underlying cause of death.** The first field represents the single underlying cause of death that was selected based on the information provided and is highlighted in yellow to draw the attention of the users.
+Additionally, if available, the output section also includes a field for the **cluster underlying cause of death**.
+This field indicates the postcoordinated codes if applicable providing further context and details.

+Furthermore, within the output section, a report is provided to illustrate the steps and mortality rules that were applied in the selection of the underlying cause of death.
+The report includes a **warnings** field, which flags any inconsistencies in the reported information or suggests the need for manual verification.

+Following the warnings, a concise report outlines the main steps that were applied.
+For a more detailed understanding, a full report is also included in the output section.
+This comprehensive report provides a thorough explanation of the sequence followed, along with detailed information about the mortality rules and steps that were applied or not during the selection of the underlying cause of death.